Lord-lieutenant: 19th century

 Haverfordwest was permitted to retain a lieutenant while the Tower Hamlets and Cinque Ports were to continue to be regarded as counties for lieutenancy purposes.

-From 1889 lieutenancy counties in England and Wales were to correspond to groupings of administrative counties and county boroughs established by the Local Government Act 1888.
-The creation of a new County of London also led to the ending of the Tower Hamlets lieutenancy.
-The Act also extinguished the lieutenancy of the Cinque Ports.
+From 1889 lieutenancy counties in England and Wales were to correspond to groupings of administrative counties and county boroughs established by the Local Government Act 1888 (51 & 52 Vict. c.
+41).
+The creation of a new County of London absorbed the former Tower Hamlets lieutenancy.
+The act also extinguished the lieutenancy of the Cinque Ports.

-Section 69 of the Local Government (Ireland) Act 1898 realigned the lieutenancy counties with the new administrative counties created by the Act.
+Section 69 of the Local Government (Ireland) Act 1898 (61 & 62 Vict. c.
+37) realigned the lieutenancy counties with the new administrative counties created by the act.
 The one exception was County Tipperary, which although administered by two county councils, was to remain united for lieutenancy.
-In contrast to the legislation in England and Wales, each county borough was to have its own lieutenant, and those counties corporate not made county boroughs were abolished.
+In contrast to legislation in England and Wales, each county borough was to have its own lieutenant, and those counties corporate not made county boroughs were abolished.
 The effect of this was to create a lieutenant for the county boroughs of Belfast and Londonderry, and to abolish those for the city of Kilkenny, borough of Drogheda and town of Galway.

-The office of lieutenant was honorary and held during the royal pleasure, but virtually for life.
-Appointment to the office is by letters-patent under the great seal.
+The office of lieutenant was honorary and held during the royal pleasure, but often for life.
+Appointment to the office is by letters patent under the great seal.
 Usually, though not necessarily, the person appointed lieutenant was also appointed custos rotulorum or keeper of the rolls.
 Appointments to the county's bench of magistrates were usually made on the recommendation of the lieutenant.